MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-an-org-wide-team.md

 > [!NOTE]
 > Rooms that aren't a part of a room list, equipment, and resource accounts might be added or synced to the organization-wide team.
 Team owners can easily remove these accounts from the team.

 > [!NOTE]
-> When a user is account disabled and renabled, the user might need to be readded manually to the orgwide team using the teams client.
+> If a user's account is disabled and then reenabled, the user my need to be manually added to the orgwide team again in Teams.

 ## Options to get the most out of an organization-wide team

 To get the most out of your organization-wide team, we recommend that team owners do the following tasks: